Augustus Pugin: Pugin and Australia

-After his death, Pugin's two sons, E. W. Pugin and Peter Paul Pugin, continued operating their father's architectural firm under the name Pugin & Pugin.
+After his death, Pugin's two sons, Edward Pugin and Peter Pugin, continued operating their father's architectural firm under the name Pugin & Pugin.
 Their work includes most of the "Pugin" buildings in Australia and New Zealand.

 Reputation and influence

-Eastlake, writing in 1872, noted that the quality of construction in Pugin's buildings was often poor, and believed he was lacking in technical knowledge, his strength lying more in his facility as a designer of architectural detail.
+Charles Eastlake, writing in 1872, noted that the quality of construction in Pugin's buildings was often poor, and believed he was lacking in technical knowledge, his strength lying more in his facility as a designer of architectural detail.

 Pugin's legacy began to fade immediately after his death.
 This was partly due to the hostility of John Ruskin.
-In his appendix to The Stones of Venice (1851), Ruskin wrote of Pugin, "he is not a great architect but one of the smallest possible or conceivable architects".
+Ruskin wrote of Pugin, "he is not a great architect but one of the smallest possible or conceivable architects".
 Contemporaries and admirers of Pugin, including Sir Henry Cole, protested at the viciousness of the attack and pointed out that Ruskin's idea on style had much in common with Pugin's.
 After Pugin's death, Ruskin "outlived and out-talked him by half a century".
 Sir Kenneth Clark wrote, "If Ruskin had never lived, Pugin would never have been forgotten."

 Nonetheless, Pugin's architectural ideas were carried forward by two young architects who admired him and had attended his funeral, W. E. Nesfield and Norman Shaw.
-George Gilbert Scott, William Butterfield and George Edmund Street were influenced by Pugin's designs, and continued to work out the implication of ideas he had sketched in his writings.
+George Gilbert Scott, William Butterfield, and George Edmund Street were influenced by Pugin's designs, and continued to work out the implication of ideas he had sketched in his writings.
 In Street's office, Philip Webb met William Morris and they went on to become leading members of the English Arts and Crafts Movement.
 Morris regarded Pugin as a prominent figure in the "first act" of the Gothic revival, in which it "triumphed as an exotic ecclesiastical style", whereas in the second act, Ruskin replaced specific religious connotations with a universal, ethical stance.
-When the German critic Hermann Muthesius published his admiring and influential study of English domestic architecture, Das englische Haus (1904), Pugin was all but invisible, yet "it was he ... who invented the English House that Muthesius so admired".
+When the German critic Hermann Muthesius published his admiring and influential study of English domestic architecture, Pugin was all but invisible, yet "it was he ... who invented the English House that Muthesius so admired".

 An armoire that he designed (crafted by frequent collaborator John Gregory Crace) is held at the Victoria and Albert Museum.
-It was shown at the Great Exhibition of 1851, but was not eligible for a medal, as it was shown under Crace's name and he was a judge for the Furniture Class at the exhibition.
+It was shown at The Great Exhibition of 1851 but was not eligible for a medal, as it was shown under Crace's name and he was a judge for the Furniture Class at the exhibition.

 On 23 February 2012 the Royal Mail released a first-class stamp featuring Pugin as part of its "Britons of Distinction" series.
 The stamp image depicts an interior view of the Palace of Westminster.
-Also in 2012, the BBC broadcast God's Own Architect, an arts documentary programme on his achievements hosted by Richard Taylor.
+Also in 2012, the BBC broadcast an arts documentary programme on Pugin's achievements.